-Another vulnerable group is informal sector workers, who work in the following sectors precarious conditions with low wages and no protection whatsoever.
+- Informal sector workers, who work in the following sectors precarious conditions with low wages and no protection whatsoever.

-Social Protection: There is a relatively wide coverage of social protection thanks to the the previous government that extended the pension system and the protection of poor women.
+Social Protection: There is relatively wide coverage of social protection thanks to the previous government that extended the pension system and the protection of poor women.
 Unfortunately, the current government is dismantling this progress by condemning the old and new poor women to homelessness.

 Democracy and the participation of women and marginalized people: Women have succeeded in progress in political participation but not the same in the labour market as in other countries.
 Women are victims of violence and sexism.
 One woman per day dies a victim of gender-based violence.
 The poorest do not have access to representation because the system is controlled by party bureaucracies.